sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/pipelines.md

 Workflows do not have to include a filter or mutator, but they must specify at least one handler.

+Workflows can include more than one event filter.
+If a workflow has more than one filter, Sensu applies the filters in a series, starting with the filter that is listed first.

 ### Multiple workflows

 Pipelines can include more than one workflow.

-In this example, the pipeline includes `labeled_email_alerts` and `labeled_slack_alerts` workflows.
+In this example, the pipeline includes `labeled_email_alerts` and `labeled_slack_alerts` workflows:
-All events from checks that specify this pipeline will be processed with both workflows:

 {{< language-toggle >}}